Playa del Carmen

 The area is known for its white sand beaches, blue turquoise waters, coral reefs, surrounding rainforests, and balnearios.
 The downtown area of the city revolves around Quinta Avenida, a busy pedestrian thoroughfare lined with many shops, clubs, and restaurants.
-The weather is hot year-round, with the summer and winter breaks being peak season for tourism.
+The weather is hot year-round.
+The summer and winter breaks are peak season for tourism.

 Geography

 Playa del Carmen is located within the Riviera Maya, which runs from south of Cancún to Tulum and the Sian Ka'an biosphere reserve.
 Playa is a stop for several cruise ships which dock at the nearby Calica quarry docks, about six miles (10 km) south of the city.
-The Xcaret Eco Park, a Mexican-themed "eco-archaeological park", is a popular tourist destination located just south of the town in Xcaret (pronounced "ish-kar-et").
+The Xcaret Eco Park, a Mexican-themed "eco-archaeological park", is just south of the town in Xcaret (pronounced "ish-kar-et").

 Climate

 In October 2005, Hurricane Wilma passed directly over Playa del Carmen, remaining in the vicinity for two days and causing significant damage and a temporary drop in tourist arrivals.
 Most of the damage was relatively superficial and repaired within a few weeks of the storm.
 Hurricane Wilma arrived from the Caribbean Sea, passing over Cozumel before making landfall in Playa del Carmen.
 It then moved north along the Mexican coast, hitting Cancún especially hard.

 Playa del Carmen has a tropical savannah climate (Aw) with June to November receiving most of the precipitation.
-Summers are hot and year round with warm nights.
-Cold temperatures are unheard of because of the tropical influence of the Caribbean Sea.
+Summers are hot and year-round with warm nights.

 Demographics

 Tourism

-Originally a small fishing town, tourism to Playa del Carmen began with the passenger ferry service to Cozumel, an island across the Cozumel Channel and a world-famous scuba diving destination.
+Originally a small fishing town, tourism to Playa del Carmen began with the passenger ferry service to Cozumel, an island across the Cozumel Channel and a scuba diving destination.

-Playa del Carmen has recently undergone extremely rapid development with new luxury residential condominium buildings, restaurants, boutiques, and entertainment venues.
-Tourist activity in Playa del Carmen centers on Quinta Avenida, or Fifth Avenue, which stretches from Calle 1 norte to Calle 40.
-A pedestrian walkway located just one or two blocks inland from the beach, Fifth Avenue is lined with hundreds of shops, bars, and restaurants.
-There are many small boutique hotels on and just off Fifth Avenue and on the beach.
+Safety

-Playacar is a residential and tourist development in Playa del Carmen just south of the main urban area.
-Most of the all-inclusive hotels, the aviary, and the golf course are located in this development.
-There are two phases – phase 1 is mostly residential with a few hotels and some stores, while phase 2 contains the largest all-inclusive resorts as well as the golf course and a significant number of residential properties.
+Playa del Carmen is generally a safe travel destination in Mexico.
+The town is generally secure for most tourists, except for risks such as hurricanes, sunburns, and common tourist scams.
+"Numbeo" reports that both the Safety Index and Crime Index in Playa del Carmen are in the low-moderate range, with scores of 50.55 and 49.45, respectively.